vmware-tanzu/velero/CODE_OF_CONDUCT.md

-# Heptio Ark Community Code of Conduct
+# Velero Community Code of Conduct

 ## Contributor Code of Conduct